Accessibility Overview

 Strategy 3

 Use various assessment types, such as written, oral, and auto-graded.
 That way, you do not favor students who do well with one assessment type but struggle with others.
 You can also give students options in choosing their testing format.
-Work with a D2L consultant to set this up in your grade book.
+Work with a Brightspace consultant to set this up in your grade book.

 Strategy 4

 If you have assignments, give students options.
 For example, you can allow them to choose a topic that fits their interest or select a topic from a list.
 You can also give them options in choosing the assignment format.
 For example, you allow students to write an essay, produce a podcast, or create a blog.
-When you create a D2L Assignment, students can submit text, video, audio, links, images, and more.
+When you create a Brightspace Assignment, students can submit text, video, audio, links, images, and more.

 Strategy 5